YHGui/scala/README.md

     - analyze the log for the Top N courses and articles with the information about city, load data into mysql database(deadlock in batching)
     - TODO: visualization
   - Top N couser according to traffic
+    - analyze the log for the Top N courses and articles with the information about traffics, load data into mysql database
+    - TODO: visualization